brunovlucena/prontuario/COSTS.md

 │ 🔮 FUTURE SCALABILITY               │
 │  ├─► Support for 500+ users         │
 │  ├─► New medical AI models          │
-│  └─► Integration with other hospitals│
+│  └─► Integration w/ other hospitals │
 │                                     │
 └─────────────────────────────────────┘
 ```